wizo06/japanese/docs/index.md

 **Point #1**

+???+ quote
-> "Most monolingual speakers think that other languages are basically just *their* language, with different words, in a slightly different order, and maybe a different way of writing."
+    "Most monolingual speakers think that other languages are basically just *their* language, with different words, in a slightly different order, and maybe a different way of writing."

 The point that I want to make here is that, languages are *not* all the same.
+Do NOT try to learn Japanese with the impression that there is always a 1:1 relation between Japanese and English (or any other language).
 That quote is from the first 10 seconds of [this video](https://youtu.be/QYlVJlmjLEc) by Tom Scott.
 (3m59s)

 **Point #2**